ulampinoy/pixeleden-2020/content/kalye-street-photography-series.md

 description = "I am moving my street photograph here at it's new home at PixelEden"
 +++

-On this photo series I will share my passion for street photography.
-I have a Tumblr and since I have rebuilt Pixeleden I will move all the photographs here as its new home.
+On this photo series I will be sharing my **passion for street photography.** I have a Tumblr but since I have rebuilt PixelEden, I will be moving all the photographs here as its new home and keeping its respective original post date and caption text.
+Here are the very first three photographs:

 <div class="bannerImage">
     <figure>